-Tony Burke is the Shadow Minister for Industrial Relations, Shadow Minister for the Arts and Manager of Opposition Business in the 46th Australian Parliament.
+Tony Burke is the Minister for Employment and Workplace Relations, Minister for the Arts, and Leader of the House in the 47th Australian Parliament.

 Tony grew up in a small business family, later ran his own small business and also worked as the local organiser for retail workers.
 Tony's portfolios reflect his lifelong commitments to working people, the environment and to the arts.